Control structures#

 Exercise 3.5

 Write a script that determines the largest integer \(n\) for which \(1^3 + 2^3 + \cdots + n^3\) is less than 2000.
+Use a while

 Exercise 3.6

 Write a guessing game where the user has to guess a secret number.
 After every guess the program tells the user whether their number was too large or too small.
 At the end of the game, the number of tries needed by the user should be printed.
-If a user adds the same number twice in a row, it counts as one try.

 Start your script with the following code to define the secret number: